stb5585/Dungeon-Crawl/README.md

     - File that outlines the various racial options when creating a new character
 - README.md
     - General description of program
-- storyline.py
-    - File that is primarily used for user-input function; will eventually house the storyline
 - town.py
     - Controls the interactions of the character while in town
 - tutorial.py